Dhanarajb/Front-end-topics/Closure.md

 ###### Explain the concept of a "closure".
 > A closure is a feature of JavaScript that allows inner functions to access the outer scope of a function.
 Closure helps in binding a function to its outer boundary and is created automatically whenever a function is created.
 A block is also treated as a scope since ES6.
 Since JavaScript is event-driven so closures are useful as it helps to maintain the state between events.
-> Imagine you have a lunchbox (inner function) that can still hold items from your kitchen (outer function) even after you leave the kitchen.
-You can take your lunchbox to work and enjoy the food from your kitchen, even though you're not in the kitchen anymore.
-This connection between your lunchbox and kitchen is what we call a "closure."

 > Closures enable data encapsulation, information hiding, and the creation of private variables within functions.